Liguori Publications, Liguori, Mo., 2003; $5.95.

 This little book does not simplistically advise readers to trust God, sit back and expect all to be well.
 Its implicit message is to trust that God still has a purpose for your marriage after 30, 40, 50 and 60 years.

-The children may have come and gone multiple times, your hair has turned to silver if it hasn’t already fallen out, and your joints preclude adventuresome sexual positions, but you have attained some balance.
+The children may have come and gone multiple times, your hair has turned to silver if it hasn’t already fallen out, but you have attained some balance.
 There is another “half” of marriage with depths to plumb and pleasures to enjoy.